 When I asked my parents why I was an only child, they just said “We took it one child at a time.
 You kept us so busy that we just never got around to talking about another.”

 I don’t know where the idea of “lonely only” comes from, but it certainly does not describe my (or my husband’s) childhood.
-I very much greenberg3enjoyed being an only child, and I was never “lonely.”
+I very much enjoyed being an only child, and I was never “lonely.”
 I lived on a block with lots of kids (including some other single-child households).
 I carpooled with my friends to Hebrew School, art lessons, tennis lessons, softball practice, and school play practice.
 I interacted with other kids through frequent play dates and sleepovers, and attended sleepaway camp for eight summers, where I learned to share and interact with other kids.

 But when I went home at the end of these activities, I learned independence.
 I learned to entertain myself.
 I developed confidence because I was the only person in my age group whose approval I sought.
 I also learned how to interact with adults.